June 3 – 5

 Day 1 / June 3 / Welcome to the CMOLab!

-CMOLab Social | 6:00 PM – 9:00 PM | NOPSI Rooftop Bar
+CMOLab Social | 6:00 PM – 8:00 PM | Henry’s Gin Bar

-Kick off the event with a casual evening of networking, drinks, and great conversations at a stunning rooftop venue.
+Kick off the event with a casual evening of networking, drinks, and great conversations at a stunning venue.
 This is the perfect opportunity to meet fellow CMOs, industry leaders, and speakers in a relaxed setting before diving into the sessions ahead.

 Day 2 / June 4 / All About Influence & Impact